javorszky/adventofcode2022/day5/readme.md

 Before the rearrangement process finishes, update your simulation so that the Elves know where they should stand to be ready to unload the final supplies.
 After the rearrangement procedure completes, what crate ends up on top of each stack?

 ### Solution

+The exact same thing as above with the minor change that we're not moving a single item, but many items.
+Reason this is still easy is because in go adding and removing a single item is much the same as adding / removing another slice of 1 length, so changing the length of the other slice is very very easy.

+I added some more error checking.